 Gemini constellation represents the twins Castor and Polydeuces in Greek mythology.
 The brothers were also known as the Dioscuri, which means “sons of Zeus.”
 In most versions of the myth, however, only Polydeuces was Zeus’ son, and Castor was the son of the mortal King Tyndareus of Sparta.

-The twins’ mother, Spartan Queen Leda, was raped by Zeus, who visited the queen in the form of a swan, associated with the constellation Cygnus (the Swan), and she became pregnant with Polydeuces and Helen (who would become the famous Helen of Troy).
-Leda later also became pregnant with Castor and Clytemnestra (who would later marry Agamemnon and eventually murder him and be killed by her own son Orestes).
+The twins’ mother, Spartan Queen Leda, was seduced by Zeus, who visited the queen in the form of a swan, associated with the constellation Cygnus (the Swan), and she became pregnant with Polydeuces and Helen (who would become the famous Helen of Troy).
+Leda later also became pregnant with Castor and Clytemnestra (who would later marry Agamemnon).
 Castor and Clytemnestra were fathered by Tyndareus and, unlike Zeus’ children, they were mortal.

-Castor and Polydeuces eventually clashed with Idas and Lynceus, who were also twins and former Argonauts, over two women, Phoebe and Hilaira.
-The other two brothers were engaged to them, and Castor and Polydeuces carried the women off.
-Idas and Lynceus pursued them and in the end there was a fight between the four.
-Lynceus stabbed Castor with a sword and when Polydeuces saw this, he killed Lynceus.
-When Idas saw his brother die, he attacked Polydeuces, but Zeus intervened and sent a thunderbolt which saved his son.
-Polydeuces asked Zeus to share his immortality with his dead brother and the god placed them both in the sky, where they remain inseparable as the constellation Gemini.
+In the myth, Castor and Polydeuces clashed with Idas and Lynceus, who were also twins and former Argonauts, over two women, Phoebe and Hilaera, who were engaged to the latter.
+Castor and Polydeuces were drawn to the women and carried them off.
+Idas and Lynceus pursued and caught up with the twins.
+Castor met his end at Idas’ hands and Polydeuces did away with Lynceus.
+When Idas tried to avenge his brother, Zeus intervened and sent a thunderbolt which saved his son.
+Polydeuces asked Zeus to share his immortality with his brother and the god placed them both in the sky, where they remain inseparable as the constellation Gemini.

 The two brightest stars in the constellation, Alpha and Beta Geminorum, mark the twins’ heads.